 “Well,” said Lector Luigi, too impatient to wait for them to speak.
 “What is it?
 What has happened?
 Why are we not being watched by citizens?”

 The foremost of the little knot of clergy, Brother Balthasar, was wringing his hands, with beads of sweat across his brow.
-“My lord, the people are … elsewhere.”
+“Your eminence, the people are … elsewhere.”

 “They await the full procession at the Garden?”

-“By your leave, my lord, they do not.
+“By your leave, your eminence, they do not.
 They attend another gathering.”

 Lector Luigi shook his hand as if admonishing a young child.
 “I have to say that is most irregular, most inappropriate, altogether unworthy.”
 Then, as if expressing an idle afterthought, he asked, “Pray tell, Brother Balthazar, where are they?”

-“They are in the market field by the Parco del Sapienza, listening to Father Aldo Carradalio,” the brother answered.
+“They are in the market field by the Parco del Sapienza, listening to Father Aldo Carradalio preach,” the brother answered.

 Luigi’s brow furrowed.
 “The master of the Reman Disciplinati?
 What is he saying?”

-“I know not, my lord, but he has a small army of guards, and last night he was all that the common folk were talking about.”
+“I know not, your eminence, but he has a a large company of guards, and last night he was all that the common folk were talking about.”

 Brother Pasquale, standing a little behind Balthazar, suddenly piped up.
-“My lord, it is said that he would put himself forward as a candidate for the Holy Seat.”
+“Your eminence, it is said that he would put himself forward as a candidate for the Holy Seat.”

-For a moment there was silence, until Balthazar realised that Brother Pasquale was not going to offer an answer and said, “I think, my lord lector, there is little Carradalio or his followers do or say that is respectful of tradition.”
+For a moment there was silence, until Balthazar realised that Brother Pasquale was not going to offer an answer and said, “I think, your eminence, there is little Carradalio or his followers do or say that is respectful of tradition.”

 Then Pasquale did speak.
 “Carradalio preaches schism at best, heresy at worst.
 What he proposes is more radical than anything Sagrannalo ever commanded.
 Nothing but Morr is sacred to him.”
-Here he made the holy gesture of Morr’s protection, then added, “My lord, ought not soldiers be sent to disperse the Disciplinati?”
+Here he made the holy gesture of Morr’s protection, then added, “Your eminence, ought not soldiers be sent to disperse the Disciplinati?”

 Lector Luigi clapped both his hands upon his face and began rubbing his eyes as if trying to wake himself up.
 When his hands fell away he was blinking furiously.
-Eventually he said, “No, no!
-We have insufficient soldiers.
-The Palace Guard are dispersed along the processional route, barely numerous to protect the dignitaries as it is, while General Scaringella has taken the rest.”
+Eventually he spoke,

-“Then, my lord,” asked Balthazar, “what are your orders?”
+“Then, your eminence,” asked Balthazar, “what are your orders?”

-“I shall have to speak with Cararadalio myself, perhaps tomorrow.” said the lector.
+“I shall have to speak with Cararadalio myself, perhaps tomorrow,” declared the lector.
 “In the meantime, we shall not forget tradition.
-Morr is honoured by such, and his church made holy by proper practices.
+Morr is honoured by such, and his church made all the holier by proper practices.
 Come, brethren, let us join in prayer before we go where we must.”

-A company of Disciplinati dedicants had formed a ring around the wooden platform.
-Unusually for such lay-brothers many carried crossbows, which they held ready-spanned as they scrutinised the crowd.
+A company of Disciplinati dedicants had formed a ring around the hastily built, wooden platform.
+Unusually for such lay-brothers, most carried crossbows, which they held, ready-spanned, as they scrutinised the crowd.

-Some among the watching crowd pondered the reason behind the crossbowmen.
-Was it intended that they would shoot any who approached too close, or perhaps at anyone who made a nuisance of themselves by shouting abuse, complaints or comments of any kind contrary to Father Carradalio’s speech?
+Some among the watchers pondered the reason behind the crossbowmen.
+Were they expected to shoot any who approached too close, or perhaps at those who made a nuisance of themselves by shouting abuse, complaints or comments of any kind contrary to Father Carradalio’s speech?

 No-one was willing to test these theories, and instead all listened in silence, almost motionless.
-Most of the guards also stood stock-still, their eyes alone moving to scrutinise the little portion of the encircling crowd before them, while a handful of guards strode menacingly back and forth, as if to better see whoever they suspected of being trouble-causers.
+Most of the guards also stood stock-still, their eyes alone moving to scrutinise the little portion of the encircling crowd before them, while a handful of guards strode menacingly back and forth, as if to better see potential trouble-causers.

 Nearly all the Disciplinati wore hoods to their robes.
 Some had not pulled them up, all the better (perhaps) to inspect the multitude before them.
-Others, however, made use of them, so that their eyes were concealed in shadow to appear even more threatening.
+Others, however, made use of them, so that their eyes were concealed by the shadow so formed.

 Immediately beside the platform supporting Father Carradalio stood a brace of torch bearers.
 Considering the afternoon’s bright sun, their presence had to be symbolic.
-Of exactly what, time would tell, for Carradalio intended to talk a little of burnings, and had thought it right and proper that the flames should be ready-lit.
+Of exactly what, time would tell.
+Perhaps Father Carradalio intended to talk a little of burnings, and had thought it right and proper that the flames should be ready-lit?